 Financial Innovation: A Risky Business?

-We are pleased to announce that "Financial Innovation: A Risky Business?" will be airing on Sunday, March 24 at 7 PM on WNET/THIRTEEN!
+We are pleased to announce that "Financial Innovation: A Risky Business?" aired on Sunday, March 24 at 7 PM on WNET/THIRTEEN!

-Coming soon: DVD with bonus features including interviews with Bruce Kogut, Sanford C. Bernstein & Co.
-Professor of Leadership and Ethics, and Lew Kaden, Vice Chairman of Citigroup Inc.
+To purchase a copy of the DVD for classroom viewing with bonus features including interviews with Bruce Kogut, Sanford C. Bernstein & Co.
+Professor of Leadership and Ethics, and Lew Kaden, Vice Chairman of Citigroup Inc, please click here.

 Photographs of the event are available here

-This event is presented by Fred Friendly Seminars in partnership with the Sanford C. Bernstein & Co.
-Center for Leadership and Ethics, and is part of Columbia Business School’s Individual, Business and Society (IBS) curriculum.
-This interactive discussion explores the value of financial markets, the interaction between government and innovation, and what role markets should play in society.
+This event was presented by Fred Friendly Seminars in partnership with the Sanford C. Bernstein & Co.
+Center for Leadership and Ethics, and was part of Columbia Business School’s Individual, Business and Society (IBS) curriculum.
+This interactive discussion explored the value of financial markets, the interaction between government and innovation, and what role markets should play in society.

 Moderated by Professor Robert Jackson of Columbia Law School, the recipient of the 2012 Willis L.M.
 Reese Prize for Excellence in Teaching.